 With Philanthropy as a Core Value, Club Phil is How Bhavans Give Back: Part 2

-Picking up where I left off in Part 1 of this blog post, Club Phil(anthropy) is off to a great start in 2018.
-Here’s what we’ve been up to so far this year:
+Picking up where I left off in Part 1 of this blog post on Club Phil(anthropy), here’s what we’ve been up to:

 In February, Bhavans spread the love with a Valentine’s Day card-making activity for hospitalized children with Cardz for Kidz.
 Cardz for Kidz is a Chicago-based organization whose “goal is to impact as many children as possible and help them take their minds off their current situation by reminding them they truly are special.”
 It brings hand-designed cards to seriously ill children who are confined to their hospital rooms.
 Bhavans enjoyed channeling their creative skills with heartfelt sentiments, puns and silly drawings to bring smiles to more than 100 children all over the world.